· · ·

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350℉.
 Line a baking sheet with parchment paper or a silicone baking mat.
-Gather your ingredients so that you have everything close at hand on the counter or table.
+Gather the ingredients so you have everything close at hand on the counter or table.

 • In a small bowl, mix together the all-purpose flour, baking cocoa, baking soda and salt.